Courses Offered

 Independent reading under the supervision of a faculty member, culminating either in an oral examination or a substantial paper.

-BYZANTINE CHANT (3 credits)
+• BYZANTINE CHANT I (2 credits)

 An introduction to Byzantine chant, with a strong emphasis on learning Byzantine musical notation and its different scales.

-CATECHETICS (2 credits)
+• CATECHETICS (3 credits)

 A practical theological approach to catechesis, with a focus on the theological foundations of Christian education.
 Students are instructed in the spiritual formation of children and adults and in various methods of catechesis.